jedmijares/UKY-TCE-Result-Organizer/README.md

 The header data on the first page of each document also messes with parsing and is not consistently formatted between files, so I simply remove the first page of each PDF.

-You can just check out the Excel output [here](https://github.com/jedmijares/UKY-TCE-Result-Organizer/releases/tag/v1.0).
+You can check out the Excel output [here](https://github.com/jedmijares/UKY-TCE-Result-Organizer/releases/tag/v1.0).